MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models: Introduction

-In this paper, we extend the approach of leveraging knowledge acquired from similar systems to expedite training of the target system in the context of NSSM.
-Different from existing works \cite{xin2022identifying,li2023data} that use a transfer learning framework, we propose a method by using meta-learning.
-The distinction between transfer learning and meta-learning is elucidated in \cite{dumoulin2021comparing}, and differences in empirical performance between the two classes of methods have been highlighted in~\cite{chakrabarty2023meta}.
+This paper extends the approach of leveraging knowledge acquired from similar systems to expedite training of the target system in the context of NSSM.
+Different from \cite{xin2022identifying,li2023data} that use a transfer learning framework, we propose a method by using meta-learning.
+The distinction between transfer learning and meta-learning is elucidated in \cite{dumoulin2021comparing}.